 This is one of a series of Agitation Flutes I’ve made.
 Agitation Flutes are instruments in which a broad-spectrum noise with no clear frequency is introduced into a flute-like air column.
 The air column selects for and reinforces its own natural frequency.
 The ear recognizes the air-column pitch, but the tone is still awash in the surrounding noise.
 In the Breath Flute, the turbulence is created by blowing over the end of the flute from a slight distance in a way that does not set up the traditional well-defined flute tone.
+Pitch is controlled by tone holes.
 A tiny microphone picks up the resonated sound within the air column.